 - My first completed novel was a science-fiction story called “The Lure of Space.”
 I wrote it long-hand in a spiral-bound notebook.
 I finished it over Christmas, 1984.
 It was just over 75,000 words.
 (I counted them since I didn’t have a word processor.)
 Since then, I’ve re-written it over a dozen times.
 There’s nothing left of the original story except the title and the heroine’s name.
 I intend to publish it (now as part of the Deep Frontier series).

 - I was given a broken-down moped for my 15th birthday by a family friend and the “gift” of rebuilding it under his tutelage.
 I remember being incredibly resentful at the time – why hadn’t he just repaired it before giving it to me?
 Now I consider it one of the most precious gifts I’ve ever been given.
 Not only did I absorb a great deal of mechanical knowledge while rebuilding it with him, but the restored moped gave me unimaginable freedom for years before I could drive a car.

 - I’m not a “car person,” and struggle to differentiate car models.
 But having a car has always been important to me, mostly so I could get to the bookstore.
 I’ll admit I talk to my cars, and they’ve all had the same name (“Rocket” from Robert McCammon’s Boy’s Life).

 - Although I write about imaginary people and places, I believe in “writing from what you know.”
 I incorporated my experiences keeping domestic rabbits and spinning fire poi into Snowburn.
 For Snowburn’s sequel, Throwing Fire, I took up free-running (Parkour) for a short time.
-I’m not very good at free-running, and racked up more scars in a couple of months than I have in three years of spinning fire.
+I’m not very good at free-running, and racked up more scars in a couple of months than I have in a decade of spinning fire.